-This super-advanced 5-day instructor-led course will teach you how to plan and implement an enterprise-scale Windows 7 and 8 desktop infrastructure.
-The emphasis of this course is on the planning, deployment, and operation of the backend data center server infrastructure that provides desktop services including Windows Server 2012 and Microsoft System Center 2012.
-You learn how to plan and deploy desktops using several technologies such as User State Migration Tool (USMT), Microsoft Deployment Toolkit (MDT), Virtual Desktop Infrastructure (VDI), and more.
-Additionally, the course describes how to protect Windows 7 and 8 desktops and monitor their health and performance.
+This super-advanced 5-day instructor-led course provides you with the skills and knowledge needed to plan, design, and implement a Windows 8 desktop infrastructure.
+The course provides guidance on planning and deploying desktops by using several technologies such as User State Migration Tool (USMT), Microsoft Deployment Toolkit (MDT), Virtual Desktop Infrastructure (VDI), and more.
+Additionally, the course describes how to protect desktops and monitor their health and performance.

 This module describes the enterprise desktop lifecycle and explains how you can assess hardware and infrastructure readiness.
 The module then describes how to identify and select the most appropriate deployment option based upon organizational requirements.

 - Overview of the Enterprise Desktop Life Cycle

 - Assessing Hardware and Infrastructure Readiness for a Desktop Deployment

 - Overview of Enterprise Desktop Deployment Methods

 - Volume Activation Technologies for Enterprise Desktops

 Lab : Assessing and Determining Desktop Deployment Options

 - Explain how to assess hardware and infrastructure readiness for a desktop deployment.

 - Describe how to use MAP to assess deployment readiness.